 What is the difference between and MSBU and an MSTU?

 The source of revenue used to pay for the services is the difference between an MSBU and an MSTU.
-The annual budget is based on the cost of the adopted work program developed by the units' Advisory Committee in cooperation with Public Works, and adopted by the Board of County Commissioners.
+The annual budget is based on the cost of the adopted work program developed by the units' Advisory Board in cooperation with Public Works, and adopted by the Board of County Commissioners.

 Revenue for services performed in an MSBU comes from non-ad valorem (non-value) assessments.
-The cost of the annual work program developed by the MSBU's Advisory Committee is divided by the total number of equivalent residential units (ERU's) resulting in an assessment per ERU.
+The cost of the annual work program developed by the MSBU's Advisory Board is divided by the total number of equivalent residential units (ERU's) resulting in an assessment per ERU.
 A single residential lot is often defined as one ERU.
 The work performed in the MSBU benefits that specific area or unit.

 Revenue for MSTU work programs is produced by ad valorem (value) taxes.
 The millage rate is determined by dividing the cost of the annual work program by the taxable value of all properties within the unit.